particle-iot/docs/src/content/reference/device-os/firmware.md

 Note that all of the set options are mutually exclusive.
 Calling `NFC.setUri()` will clear any setText, setLaunchApp, etc..

+The maximum size is 988 bytes for a single record.
+Adding multiple records will add some additional overhead for each NDEF message, 2 - 4 bytes, plus the length of the data.

 ### NFC.setLaunchApp()